pieter/gitx/README.markdown

 Most third-party code is referenced with Git submodules, so [read up](http://book.git-scm.com/5_submodules.html) on those if you're not familiar.

-  * Very recent Xcode install, 4.5 release strongly recommended.
+  * Very recent Xcode install, 5.1 release strongly recommended.
-  * Most development is done on OS X Lion, Snow Leopard may or may not work
+  * Most development is done on OS X Mavericks, earlier host platforms may or may not work at all.
-  * `Homebrew` and `xctool` for running Objective-Git’s `bootstrap` script
+  * `Homebrew` and `xctool` for running Objective-Git’s `bootstrap` script.
-  * `CMake` with a working command-line compiling environment for building `libgit2`
+  * `CMake` with a working command-line compiling environment for building `libgit2`.
-  * `node.js` for building `SyntaxHighlighter` (not necessary unless you're updating SyntaxHighlighter itself)
+  * `node.js` for building `SyntaxHighlighter` (not necessary unless you're updating SyntaxHighlighter itself.)

 To get GitX-dev to compile locally you need to: